Logan (film character): Marvel Cinematic Universe

-Superhero character biography
+Fictional character biography

 Early life

 James Howlett was born in Northern Alberta, Canada, near Cold Lake (then part of British North America), Earth-10005 (Note: The 2024 film Deadpool & Wolverine gives the name "Earth-10005" to the main reality of 20th Century Fox's X-Men film series.) in 1832.
 His mutant powers are awakened when, at 13, he stabs his family's groundskeeper, Thomas Logan, for killing his father, a wealthy landowner.
 Discovering that Logan was in fact his biological father and seeing the revulsion in his mother's eyes over James killing him, he flees.
 With his half-brother Victor Creed, Howlett spends the next century fighting in numerous wars including the American Civil War, the Great War, and the Second World War.
 While being held in a Japanese POW camp in 1945, he saves the life of Japanese officer Ichirō Yashida from the bombing of Nagasaki.
 In 1962, Howlett is approached by Charles Xavier and Erik Lehnsherr, who are recruiting mutants, but Howlett simply responds "Go fuck yourself".